How to make video intros for YouTube

 It can be a reminder, such as “Subscribe to the channel!” or perhaps, “If you wish to learn more about this subject, click on this video here”.

-So far, you’ve learned about the key points to creating quality video intros.
-Now it’s time to create yours.
+So far, you’ve learned about the key points.
+Now it’s time to make a video intro for your business.

 Do you know how?

-I’ll tell you how you can make your intro in a simple manner and, if you prefer, where you can obtain templates.
+We’ll tell you how you can make a video intro in a simple manner and, if you prefer, where you can obtain templates.

 Where to buy intros and end screens